ishandutta0098/lancedb-multimodal-myntra-fashion-search-engine/README.md

-# Myntra Fashion Search Engine with LanceDB Vector Database
+# Multimodal Myntra Fashion Search Engine with LanceDB Vector Database

 Welcome to the GitHub repository for the Myntra Fashion Search Engine, a cutting-edge solution leveraging the power of [LanceDB](https://lancedb.com/) Vector Database to enable efficient and intuitive fashion searches.
 This project demonstrates the simplicity and effectiveness of using vector embeddings, specifically with OpenAI's CLIP model, to create a multimodal search engine capable of understanding and processing both text and image queries.